voronaam/UncleK/README.md

 ## The goal and motivation

 The idea of event sourcing behind Apache Kafka is very interesting and has many applications.
 However, the implementaion side is not impressive.
-It has been written by people far removed from the Software Engineering and is suffering from many problems.
-I am not listing them here, but they are grave enough to not be fixable by some pull requests to the main project.
+I am not listing Apache Kafka implementations issues here, but they are grave enough to not be fixable by a few pull requests to the main project.

 The goal is to provide a scalable alternative to Apache Kafka.

+## Curent status

+I am maintaining a [separate status page ](status.md), a changelog and a TODO list in one.

 ## Frequently Asked Questions